holemanj/LibraryManagementSystem/README.md

 This is based on the capstone project from an online C++ course I took years ago.
-Unfortunately, I can remember neither the name of the organization or the instructor... if you happen to see this, send me a message and I will update the attribution accordingly.
+Unfortunately, I cannot remember neither the name of the organization or the instructor... if you happen to see this, send me a message and I will update the attribution accordingly.